-\end{lemma} \begin{proof} Thanks to Assumption \ref{ass:C}, there exists a constant $M>0$ such that $\sC$ contains the set $-M-\linf_+$.
-Therefore, $\rho(f)\leq \norm{f}+M$, for any $f\in\linf$.
-To obtain the full bound (\ref{equ:bd-rho}), we assume, to the contrary, that there exists a sequence $\seq{f}$ in $\linf$ such that Therefore, $ f_n+\norm{f_n}+n\in\CC$ for each $n\in\N$, and, consequently, $n\in\sC$, for each $n\in\N$.
-This is, however, in contradiction with the Assumption \ref{ass:C}.
+\end{lemma} \begin{pf} Thanks to Assumption \ref{assC}, there exists a constant $M>0$ such that $\sC$ contains the set $-M-\linf_+$.
+Therefore, $\rho(f)\leq {\|f\|}+M$, for any $f\in\linf$.
+To obtain the full bound (\ref{equbd-rho}), we assume, to the contrary, that there exists a sequence $\{f_n\}_{n\in\N}$ in $\linf$ such that